SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: onsite_compatibility_reports # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: onsite_compatibility_reports
-description: Compatibility test reports for SuperOffice onsite # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Compatibility test reports for SuperOffice onsite
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords: requirements
-so.topic: reference             # article, howto, reference, concept, guide
+so.topic: reference

-# Optional fields.
-Don't forget to remove # if you need a field.
 so.envir: onsite                # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---

 # Compatibility reports

 The published compatibility test reports.
-A "Test Passed" status is a 90% assurance that this product will work as intended in the environment tested.
+A **Test Passed** status is a 90% assurance that this product will work as intended in the environment tested.

 We make the compatibility reports when other vendors release newer versions after our release.
 This is where you see if, for example, a new version of Internet Explorer is compatible with the current releases of SuperOffice.
 You can also check out the [system requirements][1].